conestack/node.ext.ldap/README.rst

 attrmap
     Principals Attribute map as ``odict.odict``.
-This object must contain the mapping between reserved keys and the real LDAP attribute, as well as mappings to all accessible attributes for principal nodes if instanciated in strict mode, see below.
+This object must contain the mapping between reserved keys and the real LDAP attribute, as well as mappings to all accessible attributes for principal nodes if instantiated in strict mode, see below.

 scope